mbergr/portfolio/README.md

 ## Work Experience
 **Data Analyst @ INTER Versicherungsgruppe (_October 2023 - now_)**
--  Resolved **BI service tickets** by developing reports and dashboards using IBM Cognos Analytics, delivering timely and accurate data solutions to stakeholders.
+• Developed and refined **IBM Cognos Analytics** reports and dashboards to address BI service requests, ensuring stakeholders received accurate, timely insights.
--  Optimized BI report query logic reducing runtime and enhancing system efficiency.
+• Optimized underlying **query logic** to improve report run times and system performance.
--  Executed **SQL statements** in databases using dBeaver to verify data integrity and troubleshoot issues.
+• Utilized **SQL** in **dBeaver** to validate data integrity, identify discrepancies, and troubleshoot issues at the source.
--  Collaborated cross-functionally with business and technical teams to conduct **data quality tests**, ensuring the reliability of the Data Warehouse for critical business operations.
+• Worked closely with cross-functional teams to perform thorough **data quality** assessments, ensuring the reliability of the **Data Warehouse** for critical business operations.
+• Supported the IBM Cognos Analytics upgrade from version 11.2.4 to 12.0.3, including integrating and configuring **Jupyter Notebooks** to enhance data analysis and visualization capabilities.
--  Maintained comprehensive documentation in **Confluence** and managed service requestss efficiently using **Jira**, streamlining team processes.
+• Streamlined team processes by maintaining clear, comprehensive documentation in **Confluence** and efficiently managing service requests in **JIRA**.

 **Business Analyst @ Abastible (_March 2022 - May 2022_)**
 -  Defined key performance indicators (KPIs) to control production in packaging plants.